dart-lang/site-www/src/_guides/libraries/library-tour.md

 can be disposed by the garbage collector.
-This default behavior might not be desirable in some scenarios involving native resources or if the target object can't be subclassed.
+This default behavior might not be desirable in some scenarios involving native resources or if the target object can't be modified.

 A [WeakReference][]
 stores a reference to the target object